 Chicago Metropolitan Agency for Planning

 The Chicago Metropolitan Agency for Planning (CMAP) is the region’s official comprehensive planning organization.
-Its GO TO 2040 plan is helping the seven counties and 284 communities of northeastern Illinois to implement strategies that address transportation, housing, economic development, open space, the environment, and other quality-of-life issues.
+Its ON TO 2050 plan will help the seven counties and 284 communities of northeastern Illinois to implement strategies that address transportation, housing, economic development, open space, the environment, and other quality-of-life issues.

 Executive Advisory Council representative: Joe Szabo, Executive Director

 The mission of the Chicago Park District is to enhance the quality of life in Chicago by becoming the leading provider of recreation and leisure opportunities, provide safe, inviting and beautifully maintained parks and facilities, and create a customer-focused and responsive park system that prioritizes the needs of children and families.

 The Forest Preserve of Cook County, with more than 69,000-acres, is the largest forest preserve district in the United States.
 It receives an estimated 40 million visits each year, providing an escape into a world teeming with wildlife and rich with outdoor recreation and environmental education opportunities.

 Executive Advisory Council representative: Arnold Randall, General Superintendent